-^{}Must attain a grade of C- or higher.
+\\Must attain a grade of C- or higher.

-†This requirement may be met by a satisfactory score on a recognized proficiency examination or by passing any foreign language course numbered 102 or any course with 102 as a prerequisite.
+This requirement may be met by a satisfactory score on a recognized proficiency examination (such as CLEP) or by passing any foreign language course numbered 102 or any course with 102 as a prerequisite.

-Not more than 36 semester hours in any one subject designator may be applied toward the major for a Bachelor of Arts degree.
+Not more than 42 semester hours in PSYC may be applied toward the Bachelor of Arts degree.
 See page 14 for more information.